composerinteralia/factory_bot_profile/README.md

 of the library as well.
 These monkey patches can make it difficult to add FactoryProf to an application.

-FactoryBotProfiler, on the other hand, uses factory\_bot's built-in [instrumentation][] to build the profile.
+FactoryBotProfile, on the other hand, uses factory\_bot's built-in [instrumentation][] to build the profile.
 My hope is that using built-in factory\_bot features, and avoiding monkey patches or private APIs should make this library fairly stable.